-The Land Rover Defender has a long-standing history of being one of the best cars for off-roading enthusiasts, rivaling even the Jeep Wrangler.
-For a few years, this popular Land Rover wasn’t available in the U.S. due to strict safety standards.
-Fans were overjoyed to see the Defender’s return for the 2020 model year, with a new chassis and a two-door version.
+The Land Rover Defender has a long-standing history of being one of the best SUVs for off-roading enthusiasts, rivaling even the Jeep Wrangler.
+This popular Land Rover wasn’t available in the U.S. for a few years due to strict safety standards.
+Fans were overjoyed to see the Defender’s return for the 2020 model year with a new chassis and a two-door version.

 Why everyone loves the Land Rover Defender

-The Land Rover Defender’s interior really sets it apart from other rivals, with design elements that are unique to this automaker.
-Car and Driver describes it as rugged, especially thanks to the noticeable rivets on the door panels.
+The Defender’s interior sets it apart from other rivals with unique design elements to this automaker.
+Car and Driver describes it as rugged due to the noticeable rivets on the door panels.
 The cabin is also very functional, with a center console bin that can convert into another seat on some trims.

-On the outside, the Defender’s body shape is more rounded compared to the previous generation.
+On the outside, the Defender’s body shape is more rounded than the previous generation’s.
 For this model year, it’s also available in a two-door model, the Defender 90.
-All versions of the Land Rover Defender come with comfortable cloth seats, with special two-tone seats available in the pricier models.
+All versions of the Defender come with comfortable cloth seats, with special two-tone seats available in the pricier models.

-Both body styles are powered by a turbo-four engine that makes 296 hp, with standard all-wheel-drive and eight-speed automatic transmission.
-However, Car and Driver recommends upgrading to the optional engine for more serious off-roading.
+Both body styles are powered by a turbo-four engine of 296 hp, with standard all-wheel drive and eight-speed automatic transmission.
+However, Car and Driver recommends upgrading the optional engine for more serious off-roading.
 It’s a mild-hybrid turbo-six that makes 395 hp.

-While the Defender 90 has 18-inch wheels and the standard dual transfer case, it doesn’t come with the adaptable air suspension.
-For that, you’ll have to get a considerably more expensive 90X model.
-This one also comes with a terrain select system, a bigger sound system, and an electronic differential.
+While the Defender 90 has 18-inch wheels and the standard dual transfer case, it doesn’t have an adaptable air suspension.
+You’ll have to get a considerably more expensive 90X model for that.
+This one also has a terrain select system, a more extensive sound system, and an electronic differential.

 A few packages are also available to suit all your adventuring needs.
-The Country and Explorer packs come with mud flaps, a spare wheel cover, scuff protectors, and even a rinsing system.
+The Country and Explorer packs have mud flaps, a spare wheel cover, scuff protectors, and a rinsing system.
 The Adventure package has much of the same, plus a snorkel.
-Those taking their Land Rover Defender on more civilized roads might prefer the stylish and chrome-decorated Urban pack.
+Those taking the Defender on more civilized roads might prefer the stylish, chrome-decorated Urban pack.

 How reliable is the Land Rover Defender?

 While the Land Rover Defender has a smooth ride, the turbo-six engine lacks agility.
-Autotrader was disappointed at the lack of manual transmissions or diesel options.
+Some drivers were disappointed at the lack of manual transmissions or diesel options.
 Another reason some might skip on the Land Rover Defender is its price.

-While the basic models are relatively affordable, options can quickly ramp up to price to over $80,000.
+While the basic models are relatively affordable, options can quickly ramp up in price to over $80,000.
 Fans addicted to its impressive off-roading ability probably won’t mind.
-However, the Defender’s high likelihood of needing repairs is a much greater concern.
+However, the Defender’s high likelihood of needing repairs is a more significant concern.